qwikifiers/qwik-ui/.changeset/tasty-pugs-decide.md

 ---
-'@qwik-ui/headless': minor
+'@qwik-ui/headless': patch
 ---

-Implement a beta version of the Tooltip component
+feat: implement a beta version of the Tooltip component